NunoRamos/feup-aeda-part1/README.md

 # OLZ
 Hello.
 This is the first part of a project made for AEDA class, taught at FEUP.
-This project is being developed by:
+This project was developed by:
 - Bernardo Belchior
 - Maria João Mira Paulo
 - Nuno Ramos